Best Sim Racing Seats 2026: The Complete Guide

 Also, try to avoid slouching in your chair, doing this means there will be a gap between your lower back and the chair which will cause pain over a longer driving session.
 Use your chair’s lumbar support to help you.
 If there isn’t enough in the chair you bought, add a cushion to support your lower back.

 1. Wheel position – It’s important to avoid any pressure build up in your arms and wrists.
 This can be helped by wheel and seat position.
 You want the wheel in a natural position to grip so you aren’t overextending your wrists.
-Plus you don’t want to be stretching for the wheel when sitting down.
+Plus, you don’t want to be stretching for the wheel when sitting down.
 If you are finding yourself leaning forward when driving to reach the wheel, you’ll soon become fatigued.
 To counter this, adjust the seat and/or wheel to get the perfect ergonomic position.

-1. Pedal position – The final step to a perfect seating position is to adjust your pedals.
+2. Pedal position – The final step to a perfect seating position is to adjust your pedals.
 Like with positioning your steering wheel, you don’t want to be overextending your knees and/or ankles as this can quickly fatigue you and give you pains throughout your legs.
 Try to sit straight on to the pedals, if you are finding you have to move your legs to the side to hit the pedals, try and adjust them or adjust your seat, as again this might feel fine at first but will quickly fatigue you and overtime will become painful.

 To get the best out of your sim racing seat and setup, you want the position to be right.
 GT3 race driver Daniel Morad has an excellent video on the best seating position for sim racing, which goes further into the points above.

-Can you use race car seats or do you need specific sim racing seats?
+Can you use race car seats, or do you need specific sim racing seats?

 What’s the difference between them both?

 You can use real race car seats for your sim racing setup if you’re seeking an authentic racing feel, as they are designed for a real race car.
-However, choosing between a real race car seat and a sim-specific seat often comes down to personal preference for immersion versus comfort.
+However, choosing between a real race car seat and a sim specific seat often comes down to personal preference for immersion versus comfort.
 Race car seats might be less comfortable but offer a more authentic experience, while sim racing seats may offer more comfort for longer sessions.

-Also sim racing seats don’t need to carry the homologation that real race car seats need, meaning a sim seat is free to be less rigid and offer more amenities.
+Also, sim racing seats don’t need to carry the homologation that real race car seats need, meaning a sim seat is free to be less rigid and offer more amenities.
 Such as built in cooling, and they can be less enclosed.
-Plus sim seats don’t need to accommodate seatbelts.
-So they are designed in a way which might not meet stringent homologation standards.
+Plus, sim seats don’t need to accommodate seatbelts.
+So, they are designed in a way which might not meet stringent homologation standards.

-Best Sim Racing Seats 2024
+Best Sim Racing Seats 2026

 Now you know what to look for when choosing a sim racing seat, let’s get into the good stuff!